Privacy by Design: On the Formal Design and Conformance Check of Personal Data Protection Policies and Architectures: Related Works vs. Our Work

-Our proposed high-level policies can be seen as policies composed of smaller policies that capture each of the end-to-end accountability policy above.
-In addition, the policies also keep track of the permission groups capturing who can have certain data or perform given actions on it.
+This paper is inspired by these previous works, however, the proposed policy language is more generic, fine-grained and address the data protection requirements on the whole data life-cycle, namely, (i) data collection, (ii) data storage, (iii) data usage, (iv) data forwarding/transfer, and (v) data deletion/retention \cite{ButinTN15}.
+To the best of our knowledge this has not been proposed yet in the literature.
+We changed the syntax and semantics elements, along with the corresponding compliance rules and introduce new definitions.
+As a result, the policy language proposed in this paper is capable of capturing the policy of more complex systems, compared to the previous approaches.
+For instance, in \cite{ButinFM14} there is no possibility to specify a sub-policy for data storage.

-In \cite{Antignac14}, the authors addressed the problem of privacy-by-design at the architecture level and proposed a formal approach that facilitate systematic architecture design.
+Our proposed architecture language is a modified and extended version of the one in \cite{Antignac14}, where the authors addressed the problem of privacy-by-design at the architecture level and proposed a formal approach that facilitates architecture design.
 In particular, they provided the idea of the architecture language and logic, a dedicated variant of epistemic logics [12], to deal with different aspects of privacy.
 Basically, an architecture is defined as a set of architecture relations, which capture the computation and communication abilities of each component.
 For instance, a relation compute$_i$($x$ $=$ $t$) specifies that a component $C_i$ can compute a value $t$ for the variable $x$.
-The proposed language mainly focuses on the computation and integrity verification aspects of data.
-Unlike in \cite{Antignac14}, our proposed language focuses primary on the end-to-end accountability and data control aspects, rather than the data integrity perspective.
+The proposed language mainly focuses on the computation and integrity verification of data based on trust relations.
+Unlike \cite{Antignac14}, our proposed language focuses primary on data protection regulations, rather than the data integrity perspective.
+Our language variant proposed in this paper has a more expressive and different syntax and semantics, as well as novel data protection (DPR) compliance rules, mapping and conformance checks between the architecture and policy levels, which are not given in \cite{Antignac14}.

-Generally speaking, system architecture is the conceptual model that defines the high-level structure and behavior of a system \cite{wiki1}.
-A system architecture usually comprise system components as well as interfaces among the system's components or subsystems, and the interface between the system and its environment, such as the user.
-In our paper, similar to \cite{Antignac14}, we adopt the architecture definition given in \cite{ArchDef}, namely: ``the architecture of a system is the set of structures needed to reason about the system, which comprise software and hardware elements, relations among them and properties of both."
-Our architecture language is based on the concept of the one in \cite{Antignac14}, however, it includes different syntax and semantics elements for capturing accountability and data control.
-The proposed architecture language and policy language are closely related to each other making it feasible to derive the corresponding architecture from a defined policy.